On the topological dimension of the Gromov boundaries of some hyperbolic $Out(F_N)$-graphs: Train-tracks, indices and stratifications

-\begin{proof} Without loss of generality, we can assume that $\cala$ is a maximal free factor system such that $T$ is an $\cala$-tree.
-We let $\cala/F_N:=\{[A_1],\dots,[A_k]\}$.
-If $\cala\neq\emptyset$, then (up to replacing the subgroups $A_i$ by appropriate conjugates) we can choose for $S$ the universal cover of the graph of groups depicted on Figure \ref{fig-Grushko}.
+\begin{proof} We let $\cala/F_N:=\{[A_1],\dots,[A_k]\}$.
+If $\cala\neq\emptyset$, then (up to replacing the subgroups $A_i$ by appropriate conjugates) we can choose for $S$ the universal cover of the graph of groups depicted in Figure \ref{fig-Grushko}.
 There is a unique $F_N$-equivariant map $f:S\to T$ that is linear on edges: indeed, every vertex $v$ of $S$ has nontrivial stabilizer $G_v$, and must be sent by $f$ to the unique point in $T$ fixed by $G_v$.
 The elements $a_i$ and the subgroups $A_2,\dots,A_k$ cannot fix the same point as $A_1$ in $T$ by maximality of $\cala$, so $f$ does not collapse any edge, and therefore $\tau_f$ is well-defined.
 Admissibility of $\tau_f$ can be checked by taking advantage of the fact that all vertex groups are infinite: one can construct the required legal elements by taking appropriate products of elliptic elements in $T$.

 We now assume that $\cala=\emptyset$.
 Let $\{a_1,\dots,a_N\}$ be a free basis of $F_N$ such that $A=\langle a_1,a_2 \rangle$ acts freely with discrete orbits on $T$, and no $a_i$ is elliptic in $T$.
 Such a basis exists as the reducing factors of $T$ (if there are any) form a bounded subset of $FF_N$, see \cite[Corollary 5.3]{BR}.
 Let $T_A$ be the minimal $A$-invariant subtree for the $A$-action on $T$.
 Let $\G_A=T_A/A$.
 Then $\G_A$ is a finite graph in $cv_2$ with one or two vertices.
 We extend $\G_A$ to a marked $F_N$--graph $\G$ with the same number of vertices, by attaching loops labelled by the elements $a_3,\dots,a_N$ at a fixed vertex of $\G_A$.
 Let $S$ be the universal cover of $\G$.
 The isometric embedding from $T_A$ into $T$ extends to a map $f:S \to T$, and $f$ does not collapse any edges because no element $a_i$ is elliptic in $T$.
 The induced train-track $\tau_f$ is admissible as each vertex of $T_A$ has valence at least 3 and $f$ is an $F_N$-equivariant isometric embedding when restricted to $T_A$. \end{proof}